wavefrontHQ/docs/pages/doc/auth_ss_sso.md

 4. Repeat the setup process.

 {% include tip.html content="If the certificate that is used in the SSO setup has expired and you are unable to authenticate to perform the required changes, [engage Support](wavefront_support_feedback.html#support) to request that the SSO integration be deactivated.
 After that, authenticate using username and password to set up SSO again with the updated metadata."%}

+## FedRAMP Certification

+The different SAML providers have the folloing FedRAMP certification:

+* ADFS – FedRAMP High.
+* G-Suite – FedRAMP Moderate which some agencies/contractors may be okay with.
+We’d need to provide a banner or something similar to notify federal agencies that it’s hosted at FedRAMP Moderate.
+* Okta – FedRAMP Moderate.
+* WorkSpaceOne - FedRAMP Moderate.
+* OneLogin – No FedRAMP compliance.